SantanaDevOps/Scripts/PowerShell/temp-prefetch-cleaner/README.md

 ## Usage

-1. Download the `TempAndPrefetchCleaner.ps1` script.
+1. Download `temp-prefetch-cleaner.ps1` script.

 2. Open PowerShell as an administrator.

 3. Navigate to the directory where the script is located.

-4. Run the script by executing the following command: `.\TempAndPrefetchCleaner.ps1`.
+4. Run the script by executing the following command: `.\temp-prefetch-cleaner.ps1`.

 5. The script will attempt to delete files and folders in the following locations:
 - %temp% folder